pingcap/docs/data-migration/migrate-mysql-tidb-above-tb.md

     For more information on TiDB Lightning configuration, refer to [TiDB Lightning Configuration](/tidb-lightning/tidb-lightning-configuration.md).

 2. Start the import by running `tidb-lightning`.
 If you launch the program directly in the command line, the program might exit because of the `SIGHUP` signal.
-In this case, it is recommended to run the program with a `nohup` or `screen` tool.
+In this case, it is recommended to run the program using a `nohup` or `screen` tool.
 For example:

     {{< copyable "shell-regular" >}}